 We’ve done several posts on the topic of user-generated content…

-That’s because user-generated content - the posts created by users that get published to different platforms - are the lifeblood of social media and influencer marketing.
+We understand that UGC (the posts created by users that get published to different platforms) are the lifeblood of social media and influencer marketing.

 For brands, UGC is a powerful word-of-mouth endorsement from key opinion leaders of targeted demographic segments.
 When presented in the right way, UGC carries more sway than any other type of branded or brand-owned content.

-Speaking of engagement, this is another popular goal for social media marketing.
+Engagement is another popular goal for social media marketing.
 This goal is focused on encouraging your customers and followers to interact with your brand online.
-This can take the form of liking, commenting, sharing, messaging, or tagging you across social media platforms.
+This includes liking, commenting, sharing, messaging, or tagging across social media platforms.

 This is a great goal for brands who are focused on a slightly younger audience, as brands appearing authentic and “human” online is a big deal for them.